YashB145/Linux-journey/README.md

 # Day 6- PIPES and REDIRECTIONS
 The pipes and redirections are used to send or retrieve some information sent from one command or script to another.
 1. grep --> this command searches for a given pattern in the output.
+2. wc --> is a utility for counting words, new lines, bytes.